 Bad credit can affect you in many ways — from limiting your lending options to preventing you from renting an apartment or even getting a job, in some cases.
-Similarly, having no credit history can cause problems because lenders don’t have enough information to know whether or not you’ll pay back your loan.
+Similarly, having no credit history can cause problems because lenders don’t have enough information to judge whether you’ll pay back your loan.

-A secured credit card can help you build or rebuild your credit score; the money is secured with a refundable deposit, and your credit limit equals your upfront deposit.
+A secured credit card can help you build or rebuild your credit score.
+The money is secured with a refundable deposit, and your credit limit usually equals your upfront deposit.

-In terms of the best secured credit cards on the market, the Discover it® Secured Credit Card definitely stands out.
-With no annual fee and an ongoing cash back rewards structure, it offers more than most other secured cards in the way of features.
-Here’s a closer look at the Discover it® Secured Credit Card to help you decide if it’s worth adding to your wallet.
+In terms of the best secured credit cards on the market, the Discover it Secured Credit Card stands out.
+With no annual fee and an ongoing cash back rewards structure, it offers more features than other secured cards.
+Here’s a closer look at the Discover it Secured Credit Card to help you decide if it’s worth adding to your wallet.

 You want to improve your credit score

-No credit score is required when you apply for the Discover it® Secured Credit Card.
-That makes this card a good option for borrowers with minimal credit history or anyone looking to improve their credit score.
-Further, Discover will report your on-time payment history to the three major credit bureaus (however, that means payment delinquencies can also hurt your credit score).
+No credit score is required when you apply for the Discover it Secured Credit Card.
+That makes the card a good option for borrowers with minimal credit history or anyone looking to improve their credit score.
+Discover reports your on-time payment history to the three major credit bureaus, which reflects positively on your credit.
+Keep in mind, however, Discover also reports payment delinquencies, which will hurt your credit score, so make sure you stay on top of your payments.

 You don’t want to pay an annual fee